localstack/docs/content/en/user-guide/aws/firehose/index.md

 ---

 {{< callout >}}
-This service was formerly called as Kinesis Data Firehose.
+This service was formerly called as 'Kinesis Data Firehose'.
 {{< /callout >}}

 ## Introduction